-- The Power LED should be ON. - The Status LED should flash, then turn Off.
-If it stays on, there is a hardware error. - For each LAN (PC) connection, the LAN Link/Act LED should be ON (provided the PC is also ON.) - The WAN LED should be ON.
+- The Power LED should be ON. - The Status LED should blink during start up, then turn Off.
+If it stays on, there is a hardware error. - For each LAN (PC) connection, the LAN Link/Act LED should be ON (provided the PC is also ON.) - If a PC is connected to the DMZ port, the DMZ port's Link/Act LED should be ON (provided the PC is also ON.) - The WAN LED should be ON.